Skip to main content

 The value of another cell can be referenced inside an effect cell function using the same function call syntax used within ValueCell.computed.
 However, the difference is that changes in the value of the referenced cell will not cause the effect function to be run again.
 The effect function is only run when the action cell, to which it is tied to, is triggered.

 Let's add some data to the submission.
-We'll add a switch, which when it is on the submission succeeds and when it is off the submission fails.
+We'll add a switch, which when on, the submission succeeds and when it is off the submission fails.
 We'll use LiveSwitch to bind the state of the switch directly to a cell.

 Widget build(BuildContext context) {